How Much Is a Lyft Accident Settlement in California?

 Lyft does provide insurance coverage for its drivers, but you’ll have to be concerned about what the Lyft employee was doing at the time of the accident.

-Can you sue a Lyft driver?
+Can you sue Lyft or a Lyft driver?
 Yes.
 Lyft drivers are required to carry their own car accident insurance.
 Lyft’s one-million-dollar insurance policy is intended to remain supplemental insurance.
 This means you’ll first have to file a claim with the driver’s insurance company.
 If that provider rejects the claim or doesn’t provide enough to cover your injuries, then you may file a claim with Lyft.

 Lyft’s coverage only applies when its driver has the app open.
 When the Lyft app isn’t open and the driver isn’t looking for passengers, they are considered to be on personal time.
 Only their personal insurance policy would apply to Lyft accidents at this point.